singh1114/best/_posts/2019-12-01-django-admin-tips-and-tricks.md

 python manage.py migrate
 ```

-Now register the new model to the admin so we can see it in the admin.
+Now register the new model to the admin, so we can see it in the admin.

 ```python
 from django.contrib import admin